Vadas Marhasült

 Beef slowly braised with a mound of root vegetables that are then pureed into a velvety sweet-and-sour sauce sharpened with mustard and lemon.
 Always served with soft bread dumplings to soak it up.

-Vadas means 'hunter style', a nod to the old practice of cooking game in a rich, sweet-sour sauce to tame strong meat.
-As venison became a luxury, Hungarian home cooks adopted the same beloved sauce for ordinary beef, and the dish became a Sunday-lunch fixture across the country, inseparable from its fluffy bread-roll dumplings.
+Vadas means 'hunter style' or 'game style', a nod to the old practice of serving a rich, sweet-sour sauce alongside game to tame its strong flavour.
+The sauce arrived with the Austro-Bohemian cooking of the Habsburg Monarchy — a cousin of Viennese Sauerbraten — and took on Hungarian root vegetables and sour cream.
+As venison became a luxury, home cooks adopted the beloved sauce for ordinary beef, and the dish became a Sunday-lunch fixture, inseparable from its fluffy bread-roll dumplings.

 Spoon-tender beef draped in a glossy, tawny sauce that swings between sweet and sour, brightened by mustard and lemon.
 The soft bread dumplings drink it all up like sponges.